 Government legislation requires parents to ensure that their children attend school regularly and punctually, and has laid down guidance on authorised and unauthorised absences.
 Authorised absence may includes illness, medical and dental appointments and religious observances.

-The classroom doors are open from 8.50 a.m. and school starts promptly at 9.00 a.m.
+The school day starts at 8.50 a.m. and registration is competed so the first lesson starts promptly at 9.00 a.m.
 If a child arrives at school after this time, he/she should go to the school office to sign in.
 This will then be coded in the register as L, to indicate that the child was late.
-If a child arrives at school more than 10 minutes after the start of the school day, this will be considered an unauthorised absence.
+If a child arrives at school more than 10 minutes after the close of registration, this will be considered an unauthorised absence.

-If your child is absent from school, or unavoidably late, please telephone the school office by 8.30 a.m., giving the reason.
+If your child is absent from school, or unavoidably late, please email the school office (email@example.com) as soon as possible, or telephone the office by 8.30 a.m.
+Please tell us your child's name and class and the reason for the absence.
+For example: high temperature, cough, chickenpox - it is not sufficient to simply say "unwell".
 You can leave a message on the school answerphone if the office is unmanned.
 If the child is absent for more than one day, please telephone each day, unless you have previously confirmed the length of absence.

 Please do not send your child to school if s/he is unwell; we have very limited facilities for looking after sick children.
 Children who have suffered sickness or diarrhoea should not return to school for at least 48 hours after the last bout of sickness or diarrhoea has stopped.